rdkcentral/rdkv-halif-tvsettings/docs/pages/tv-settings_halSpec.md

 ### Memory and performance requirements

-This interface is required  to not cause excessive memory and CPU utilization.
+This interface is required  to not cause excessive memory and `CPU` utilization.

 ### Quality Control

 - This interface is required to perform static analysis, our preferred tool is Coverity.
 - Have a zero-warning policy with regards to compiling.
-All warnings should be treated as errors.
+All warnings must be treated as errors.
 - Use of memory analysis tools like Valgrind are encouraged to identify leaks/corruptions.
 - `HAL` Tests will endeavour to create worst case scenarios to assist investigations.
 - Copyright validation is required to be performed, e.g.: `Black duck`, `FossID`.